 Aside from street art, there are also many cafes and restaurants around Launnie that display beautiful art.
 Lots of this art is by local talent, and may even be for sale.
 See some examples below.

-Off Center displays colourful canvasses, usually abstract pieces.
-The banner image for this blog piece is also from Off Center.
+Susie's displays colourful canvasses, usually abstract pieces.
+The banner image for this blog piece is also from this popular coffee shop.

 Tinka Coffee Brewers supports local emerging talent by displaying their works in their bright, sunny cafe.